KarlKKang/kissshot/patches/README.md

 ## Applying Patches

 To apply the patches, just run the `tools/run_all.sh` script on the Unraid system to be patched.
-The `kernel-compiler` and `squashfs-tools` docker images and the `kernel-compiler-keyring` docker volume are required.
+The `kernel-compiler` and `squashfs-tools` docker images as well as the `kernel-compiler-keyring` docker volume are required.
 They can be found in `../containers`.
 The patch is version-specific.
 Currently it's for Unraid 7.1.2.
 Old files are kept in the `backup` folder on the flash drive.

 To move the config folder to a Btrfs image, run `tools/build_config_img.sh` on the Unraid system.
 The original config folder will be moved to `config.old`, which can be deleted after verifying that the new config image works.